-ENISA, the European Union Agency for Network and Information Security, is a centre of expertise for cyber security in Europe.
+ENISA, the European Union Agency for Cybersecurity, is a centre of expertise for cyber security in Europe.
 ENISA helps the EU and EU countries to be better equipped and prepared to prevent, detect and respond to information security problems.

 ENISA provides practical advice and solutions for the public and private sector in EU countries and for the EU institutions.
 This includes: